241-Papara-Net-Core-Bootcamp/EsraCetintas-Week4-Homework/README.md

 # EsraCetintas-Week4-Homework

-<h1>Dapper ORM was added to the project.
+#Dapper ORM was added to the project.
 The Automaper package has also been added.
- It was also added Log Middleware according to the performance. if it is more than 500 ms, the log is discarded.</h1>
+It was also added Log Middleware according to the performance. if it is more than 500 ms, the log is discarded.